winderai/bacalhau-landscape-analysis-benchmarks/installation/CLOUDWATCH.md

 # Install the CloudWatch agent

+Run the following commands on each host, this way you'll be able to fetch metrics from the whole cluster.

-# Download and install deb package
+## Download and install deb package

 Make sure you have the `AWS_REGION` environment variable set up.